 The Sudanese are suspicious and fearful of the USSR, and have not forgotten the Soviet association with the SCP and Ansar coup attempts in 1971 and 1976.
 The Soviet support of the unsuccessful Ansar coup attempt in 1976 prompted Sudan to expel all Soviet advisers in 1977, which halted military assistance from the USSR.
 Sudan remains concerned about Soviet influence and military presence in Libya and Ethiopia.
 There is little likelihood of a return to the previous cordial relations (1968-77) with the Soviet Union as long as Nimeiri remains in power.
 Relations with other Communist countries such as the People's Republic of China (PRC), Romania, and Yugoslavia remain friendly.
-Indeed, the PRC has become of major supplier of military equipment to Sudan.
+Indeed, the PRC has become of major supplier of military equipment to Sudar.

-Sudanese society are further exacerbated by the continuing decline of the economy.
+(5) The social, religious, and political strains that affect the Sudanese society are further exacerbated by the continuing decline of the economy.
 High rates of unemployment, underemployment, and inflation; everincreasing balance of payment and foreign debt gaps; and periodic shortages of gasoline, medicine, and consumer goods all contribute to declining living standards.
-Despite continual improvement in the productive sector, the Sudanese economy remains stalled.
-Low market prices for its agricultural exports, combined together with a drought affecting much of the country and a declining commercial market caused by credit and import restrictions, have perpetuated the depressed economic state.
+Despite continual improvement in the productive sector, the Sudanese Low market prices for its agricultural exports, economy remains stalled. combined together with a drought affecting much of the country and a declining commercial market caused by credit and import restrictions, have perpetuated the depressed economic state.
 The country's financial situation is still characterized by heavy foreign debt, a large trade deficit, and high inflation.
 Sudan has implemented an IMF reform program, but it is only a beginning in measures needed to solve its chronic economic difficulties.